-No database can help you fully predict the impact of SGMA regulations, environmental conditions, and other factors, but having access to reliable information is key to making good decisions in a changing agricultural landscape.
+It can be hard to understand the impact of SGMA regulations, environmental conditions, and other factors, but having access to reliable information is key to making good decisions in a changing agricultural landscape.

 AQUAOSO’s water security platform provides an easy way to monitor water risk across regions, with over 1.4 million acres accounted for.
-Our Water Security Score™ will help you make quick and accurate decisions about water risk without having to chase down documents and analyze data yourself.
+The platform can help you make quick and accurate decisions about water risk without having to chase down documents and analyze data yourself.